 Whether or not any of these examples are likely to apply to our individual students is relatively unimportant.
 The crucial point is to make students feel like they are not alone.
 Instead of planting the idea that certain personal circumstances and ways of learning are somehow abnormal, we should normalize that we all face different obstacles in the classroom.
 The point is also to foster empathy: “Look to your left; look to your right.
 You don’t know what’s going on in this person’s life.
 Try to be understanding.”
 (Möbus, 2020)

 Below is an example of an accessible and inclusive course statement.
-If you have any questions, or would like to share what you have done to foster and inclusive course environment, please reach out to us at email@example.com.
+If you have any questions, or would like to share what you have done to foster and inclusive course environment, please reach out to the IDAT team.
 We’d love to highlight the hard work you have given to the Meredith Community!

 “This course is intended for all students, including those with mental or physical disabilities, illness, injuries, impairments, or any other condition that tends to negatively affect one’s equal access to education.
 If, at any point in the term, you find yourself not able to fully access the space, content, and experience of this course, you are welcome (but not required) to contact me.
 It is never too late to request accommodations -- our bodies and circumstances are continuously changing.
 I also encourage you to contact Disability Services.
 By making a plan through DS, you can ensure accommodation without disclosing your condition to course instructors.” - (Möbus, 2020).

 Design with inclusion?
 Does that even make any sense? by Peace Ojemeh (Perrie) (2018) UX Collective